Engineering history for Future game-changers

 Saving the royal warship Vasa

 Vasa's oak hull was threatened by iron leakage from its steel bolts.
-See how Sandvik and the Vasa Museum are collaborating to replace 5,500 bolts with new, duplex stainless steel bolts.
+See how Sandvik and the Vasa Museum are collaborating to replace more than 5,000 bolts with new-generation, duplex stainless steel bolts.

-To preserve this national treasure for future generations, a decision was made to replace each one of its 5,500 bolts.
-The question was – with what?
+Preserving this national treasure for future generations meant replacing each one of its 5,000 bolts.
+The question was how could new materials evolution solve antique problems?

 Read the full case story

-Replacement bolts for Vasa are made of a combination of Sandvik SAF 2507® super duplex and Sandvik SAF 2707 HD™ hyper-duplex steels.
+Replacement bolts for Vasa are made of a game-changing combination of Sandvik SAF 2507® super duplex and Sandvik SAF 2707 HD™ hyper-duplex steels.
+These materials also amplify possibilities in the most demanding petrochemical and marine applications and environments.

 Read more about the materials

-Each of the 5,500 old, rusty bolts on the warship Vasa need to be replaced.
-The old steel bolts holding the ship together, started chemically reacting with the oak hull and a major project was necessary to replace each bolt with a long-lasting solution.
+Each of the over 5,000 old, rusty bolts on the warship Vasa need to be replaced.
+The old steel bolts holding the ship together began chemically reacting with the oak hull and a major project was necessary to replace each bolt with a long-lasting solution.